Hormone Journal

 Diagnostic testing methods and turnaround

-Thorough platforms diverge significantly in testing methodology.
+Integrated platforms differ significantly in testing methodology.
 Home finger-prick kits offer convenience with turnaround times of 5 to 7 days, though sample volume limits the biomarker panel.
-Lab partnership models requiring venipuncture provide broader hormone profiling (typically 15+ markers including free and total testosterone, estradiol, thyroid panel, and metabolic markers) with results delivered within 48 to 72 hours.
+Lab partnership models requiring venipuncture provide broader hormone profiling (typically 15 or more markers including free and total testosterone, estradiol, thyroid panel, and metabolic markers) with results delivered within 48 to 72 hours.
 Some Canadian platforms route blood draws through LifeLabs or Dynacare requisitions; others include mobile phlebotomy, eliminating the clinic visit while maintaining lab-grade accuracy.
 Verify whether the platform requires fasting samples and whether repeat testing is included in subscription pricing.

 Weight loss medication options and device support

 Leading integrated programs prescribe evidence-based medications including GLP-1 receptor agonists (semaglutide, tirzepatide) and metformin for insulin resistance when clinically indicated.
 Device ecosystems vary: continuous glucose monitors (CGMs) provide real-time metabolic feedback, while smart scales and wearable integration track body composition trends.
-The strongest platforms pair medications with CGM data to titrate dosing and adjust hormone protocols dynamically.
+The strongest platforms pair medications with CGM data to titrate dosing and adjust hormone protocols as results come in.
 Confirm formulary coverage: some platforms source compounded medications at lower cost, while others use branded pharmaceuticals with broader insurance acceptance.
-Delivery method diversity matters — patches, creams, injections, and pellets each suit different patient preferences and absorption profiles.
+Delivery method variety matters too, since patches, creams, injections, and pellets each suit different patient preferences and absorption profiles.

 Treatment personalisation: protocols vs customisation

 Questionnaire depth and clinician consultation length directly correlate with personalisation quality.
 Entry-level platforms use algorithm-driven protocols with 10-minute intake forms and asynchronous messaging.
 Mid-tier services offer 20 to 30 minute video consultations with licensed clinicians who adjust standard templates.
-Premium models conduct 45 to 60 minute deep-dive sessions examining symptom history, lifestyle factors, and treatment goals to build fully customised regimens.
-Cost transparency is critical: out-of-pocket pricing models range from $99 to $399 monthly, with insurance coverage highly variable — most Canadian private plans exclude hormone optimisation as preventive rather than acute care.
+Premium models conduct 45 to 60 minute sessions examining symptom history, lifestyle factors, and treatment goals to build fully customised regimens.
+Cost transparency matters here: out-of-pocket pricing ranges from $99 to $399 monthly, with insurance coverage highly variable.
+Most Canadian private plans exclude hormone optimisation as preventive rather than acute care.
 Confirm whether follow-up labs and dosage adjustments incur additional fees beyond the base subscription.

 Delivery models: telemedicine, home testing, and medication logistics